GilCaplan/Mibnei/README.md

 # Data Structures and Algorithms

+HW contains files of my solutions to the hw.
+The homework is theoretical.
+The official solution is also included in addition to my solutions. src contains the code to the programming homework (mini-project), the instructions for that is given.
+It's building a dynamic 2-3 tree for runners.

 Development and analysis of algorithms and data structures. **Topics**:
 - Fundamental methods for developing algorithms
 - Sorting algorithms and lower bounds on the running time of comparison-based sort